underscore-zi/challengerbot/README.md

  - Embed Links - Needed to link to website relating to a challenge.
 This can be ignored if you don't configure any challenges with links
  - Attach Files - Needed to attach challenge files.
 This can be ignored if you do not configure any challenges with attached files
  - Oauth2 Link: discord.com/api/oauth2/authorize?client_id=**YOUR_APPLICATION_CLIENT_ID_HERE**&permissions=268486656&scope=bot

-Once the bot has been joined to your guild/server note the bot's

 ### config.json